Android USB permissions: Remember granted USB permissions

 Sometimes Android does not remember that you have granted USB permissions.
 It doesn't automatically repopulate the permission settings after a reboot, or it doesn't seem to send the connection notification.
 This means that Android does not recall that you wanted to use this setting by default for your USB device.

-In this tutorial we’ll look into a way to fix your implementation to remember the confirmed USB device permission for Android devices.
+In this tutorial, we’ll look into a way to fix your implementation to remember the confirmed USB device permission for Android devices.

 Please note: There will be a second blog article explaining how to skip USB permission confirmation dialogs when building a custom Android ROM.
 Check out part 2.